 Interestingly, chronic stress is one of the deadliest conditions known to man.
-This can lead to several harmful conditions like heart diseases, high blood pressure, and many others.
-It can also negatively affect your mental health and leave you susceptible to mental health disorders like depression and anxiety.
+This can lead to several harmful conditions like heart disease, high blood pressure, and many others.
+It can also negatively affect your mental health and make you susceptible to mental disorders like depression and anxiety.
 About 33% of people feel extreme stress daily.

-That said, if you want to learn more about how exercises relieve stress, you’re in luck.
+You’re in luck if you want to learn more about how exercises relieve stress.
 This article will highlight seven crucial ways to reduce stress through exercise.